lucee/lucee-docs/docs/03.reference/01.functions/arrayfindnocase/function.md

     - array
 ---

-These functions performs a case-insensitive search in the array for the specified object.
+Performs a case-insensitive search in the array for the specified object.
+Returns the index of the object found, or 0 if the object was not found.